-This course explores the theory and practice of speech communication behavior in one-on-one, small-group, and public communication situations.
-Prerequisite(s): None
+This explores the theory and practice of speech communication behavior in one-on-one, small-group, and public communication situations.

 General Psychology

 This survey course is designed to provide students with an understanding of the cognitive determinants of human behavior.
 Coursework includes the examination of memory, thought, motivation, emotion, and psychological disorders.
 Prerequisite(s): None